nitad54448/yappari-5-1/README.md

 Note : if you want I can setup an automatic email reminder when there is an update, if this is the case leave a note.

+Second note : there is no warrantee whatsoever for using this program.
+Use it if you want : you will not receive much help from me, everything is in this documentation file.
+If youd don't want : don't use it.
+There are many other programs, some commercial and some free.. and likely many are better than this one.

 # yappari-v5-2023 #
 version 09-08-2023